 AI marketing statistics show the impact is huge and changing how marketers rely on technology.
 It’s reshaping everything from lead generation, conversion rates, customer engagement, customer experience, content optimization, and more.
 AI hasn’t just changed the way we market to customers.
 It’s also changed how people buy your products and services.

 AI-powered chatbots, personalized content recommendations, and AI-generated content and data insights are a few AI innovations disrupting the industry.
-In this blog post, we’ve listed out 31 artificial intelligence statistics that show just how much AI has impacted marketing.
+In this blog post, we’ve listed 31 artificial intelligence statistics that show just how much AI has impacted marketing.

 How AI impacts business